dapr/community/community-membership.md

   - Tests are passing reliably (i.e. not flaky) and are fixed when they fail
 - Ensure a healthy process for discussion and decision making is in place
 - Work with other maintainers to maintain the project's overall health and success holistically

+Maintainers *MUST* remain active.
+If they are unresponsive for >3 months, they will be automatically removed unless a super-majority of the other repository maintainers agrees to extend the period to be greater than 3 months.